sidlakkoju/FixedWing-Controller/README.md

 An adoption of dRehm Flight VTOL for the FT Guinea Pig

 Tuned for an FS-T6 transmitter and an FS-RB6 PWM reciever.
+A line i wrote on my local computer